 To help you on your merry way, we bring you our top tips for getting started on your New Year PR:

-- Send great copy to the right person.
 Because generic email addresses just won’t do.
-Find out who you need to pitch to and start building a rapport.
+Find out who you need to pitch to and start building that rapport.
 Go old school and pick up the phone.
 Time should be spent building a solid database of media contacts – trust us, you will reap the rewards later.

-* What makes a story newsworthy?
-Read our dos and dont’s of media coverage
+What makes a story newsworthy?
+Read our do and don'ts of media coverage.

-Get in touch to see how our PR expertise can help
+Get in touch to see how our PR expertise can benefit you.